 KATIE DAVIES

-Katie holds an honorary appointment at the Murdoch Children’s Research Institute (MCRI) where she is involved in a multidisciplinary paediatric concussion research program.
-She also has an honorary role at the Turner Institute, Monash University where she is an associate investigator on the iRecover study investigating concussion recovery in adults.
-She often consults to elite sports groups and has experience managing athletes from various sporting codes.
-She presents widely on the topic of concussion and has designed a two-day concussion management course for physiotherapists.
-She was a key contributor to the Australian Institute of Sport with their recent concussion guidelines and physiotherapy recommendations.
+Now Katie has a varied load of clinical work, research, teaching and overseeing the practice.
+Along with her NRG role, Katie has an honorary appointment at the MCRI as the physiotherapy lead in the multidisciplinary team researching the management of persisting concussion symptoms in children.
+She also has an honorary role at the Turner Institute at Monash University where she is the physiotherapy lead on the iRecover study investigating concussion recovery in adults.
+Within her research roles she has designed assessment and treatment protocols, lead training and analysis of results.
+Concussion has become an area of focus for her and this work spans the ages and all corners of the community.
+Katie consults to elite sports groups and has experience managing athletes from a variety of sporting codes.
+She presents on the topic of concussion widely, has been the keynote speaker and an invited speaker at local, national and international events.
+She has designed a two-day basic concussion management course for physiotherapists as well as and advanced one day course.
+She was a key contributor to the Australian Institute of Sport physiotherapy team with their recent concussion guidelines and physio specific recommendations.